leestott/GitHubModelChainlit/readme.md

 Choose the setting button on the chat window and simply select the required models.

 **For example:**
-- Select, Mistral-small as the router, means Mistral-Small will decides how to handle the request and directs it to the model for generation.
+- Select, Phi-3.5-mini-instruct as the router, means Phi-3.5-mini-instruct will decides how to handle the request and directs it to the model for generation.
 - Select, Phi-3-medium-128k-instruct  as the LLM Generation, means Phi-3-medium-128k-instruct will decide how to format the out to the chat window.

 ### Running the Demo